kh3rm/mvc-report/README.md

 ...in relation to the [course-repo](https://github.com/dbwebb-se/mvc/)

-...there is also a video of Mikael (mos) walking through all the steps of the exercise, if that is preferred:
+...there is also a video of Mikael (mos) walking one through all the steps of the exercise, if that is preferred:

 [![Get going with Symfony](https://img.youtube.com/vi/1QVvLGNqTxw/0.jpg)](https://www.youtube.com/watch?v=1QVvLGNqTxw)